It's great to have you with us on the one and only excellence in broadcasting network.

 That's not the kind of thing for which we would automatically throw people out.

-The fact is she was in the house by invitation, not right, and she could have stood up and applauded an approval or sat on her hands and and glared as the president spoke.
+The fact is, she was in the House by invitation, not right, and she could have stood up and applauded in approval or sat on her hands and glared as the president spoke.

-As it happened, she hands dust up came with the news that Stu Albert had died, the last and least known of a trio of anti-war protesters and included Jerry Rubin and Abby Hoffman.
+The last and least known of a trio of anti-war protesters had included Jerry Rubin and Abby Hoffman.

 They could be every bit as self-righteous as Sheehan, but they were also inventive, imaginative, and very amusing.